flowtoolz/Flowlist/Business Intelligence/Marketing/texts.md

 Flowlist allows you to be in a flow state:

 * Evolve your own item hierarchy: Group items together, add subitems into any item, move items to a whole different level.
 Flowlist does not force your items into categories like project, task, subtask or description.
-* You chose the scope of your focus by navigating your item hierarchy.
+* You choose the scope of your focus by navigating your item hierarchy.
 The same principles apply on all levels.
 The overview is to the left and details are to the right.
 * Your hands never have to leave the keyboard for anything.
 You can do everything via a few intuitive key commands
 * The interface is super clean.
 No buttons, knobs, alerts, popups and such clutter.
 * Use Flowlist in fullscreen or in monotasking mode to really focus.